robokow/hyde/_posts/2015-2-12-Using-markdown-in-Jekyll.md

 I like to use blockquotes a lot in my writings.
 It's good way to source to other person's writing, especially when things are said i a much better way than you could think of.
 And to use Blockquotes in Markup is really easy.
 >Markdown allows you to be lazy and only put the > before the first line of a hard-wrapped paragraph

 And it evens has the possibility to place a quote inside a quote.
-Not that I have ever done that, but it's good to know it can be done
+Not that I have ever done that, but it's good to know it can be done.
+All of this really saves me a lot of hassle of wrapping blockquotes around text.
->Blockquotes can be nested by adding additional levels of >:
->>(i.e. a blockquote-in-a-blockquote)

-This really saves me a lot of hassle of wrapping blockquotes around text.
 Or even worse: selecting text and clicking with mousebuttons.

 ###Lists
 A great way to offer content is by using lists.